 - the student has successfully completed one degree and is attempting another OR

-- the student on suspension for other than Maximum Hours (150%), who has not yet met SAP requirements, has during suspension enrolled in and successfully completed at least 12 semester credits at the College with a minimum GPA of 2.0.
+- the student on suspension for other than Maximum Hours (150%), who has not yet met SAP requirements, has during suspension enrolled in and successfully completed at least 12 consecutive credits at the College with no D, F, W, U, X, R, or I grades.

 - Students appealing a suspension must:

 - Email firstname.lastname@example.org and ask for an appointment to complete the academic plan on page 2 of the SAP appeal form,

 - Only complete appeal submissions, with documentation, will be evaluated by the Financial Aid Office.
 The decision is final.
 Depending on the circumstances, the student could be required to complete additional requirements (i.e., see a career counselor or another type of counselor, limit enrollment, etc.) before an appeal is granted.
 The goal is to help the student get back on track for graduation.
 The reasonableness of the student’s ability for improvement to meet SAP standards and complete the student’s program of study will be carefully considered.
 Appeals will be approved or denied.
 A student who's appeal is approved will be in probationary status for the coming term.
 During probationary status, all attempted credits must be successfully completed with at least C or S grades, and any additional requirements of probation must be met, or the student will return to suspension.
 If an academic progress plan has been pre-approved by financial aid, continuing to meet the requirements of that plan will put the student back into good standing.